tejeez/geckokapula/hardware_v2/README.md

 ## Advanced use and modifications

+### Using without battery
+If you want to directly use an external power supply and bypass battery protection and charging circuits, connect the supply between power switch pin (pin 16 on J1) and ground (such as pin 20 on J1).

+The circuit can handle supply voltages from 3 V to 6 V.
+Keep in mind that a higher voltage will result in higher power dissipation in 3.3 V regulator and audio amplifier chips.
+Recommended range is between 3.5 V and 5.0 V to keep voltage regulator working and to keep its dissipation reasonable.

 ### Headphone connector
 Output of the audio power amplifier is bridged, so neither end of